Variant Creutzfeldt–Jakob disease: Tainted beef

-In the UK, the primary cause of vCJD has been eating beef tainted with bovine spongiform encephalopathy.
-A 2012 study by the Health Protection Agency showed that around 1 in 2,000 people in the UK show signs of abnormal prion accumulation.
+In Britain, the primary cause of vCJD has been eating beef tainted with bovine spongiform encephalopathy.
+A 2012 study by the Health Protection Agency found that around 1 in 2000 had abnormal prions present in appendix cells.

-Jonathan Quick, instructor of medicine at the Department of Global Health and Social Medicine at Harvard Medical School, stated that bovine spongiform encephalopathy or BSE is the first man-made epidemic, or "Frankenstein" disease, because a human decision to feed meat and bone meal to previously herbivorous cattle (as a source of protein) caused what was previously an animal pathogen to enter into the human food chain, and from there to begin causing humans to contract vCJD.
+Jonathan Quick, instructor of medicine at the Department of Global Health and Social Medicine at Harvard Medical School, stated that bovine spongiform encephalopathy (BSE) is the first man-made epidemic, or "Frankenstein" disease, because a human decision to feed meat and bone meal to previously herbivorous cattle (as a source of protein) caused what was previously an animal pathogen to enter into the human food chain, and from there to begin causing humans to contract vCJD.

+The risk of contracting vCJD from ingestion of cattle products has led to many countries banning the import of beef from countries where BSE has been known to occur, such as the ban on beef from the United States imposed by Japan, South Korea, Mexico, Canada, and other countries in 2003 immediately following the first reported case of BSE in American cattle.
+Stringent preventative and surveillance practices implemented since then to prevent the disease from entering the human and cattle food chains have caused some to conclude that such bans are unnecessary.

 Blood products

-As of 2018, evidence suggests that while there may be prions in the blood of individuals with vCJD, but this is not the case in individuals with sporadic CJD.
+As of 2018, evidence suggests that there may be prions in the blood of individuals with vCJD, but this is not the case in individuals with sporadic CJD.

 In 2004, a report showed that vCJD can be transmitted by blood transfusions.
 The finding alarmed healthcare officials because a large epidemic of the disease could result in the near future.
 A blood test for vCJD infection is possible but is not yet available for screening blood donations.
 Significant restrictions exist to protect the blood supply.
 The UK government banned anyone who had received a blood transfusion since January 1980 from donating blood.
 Since 1999 there has been a ban in the UK for using UK blood to manufacture fractional products such as albumin.

 Whilst these restrictions may go some way to preventing a self-sustaining epidemic of secondary infections, the number of infected blood donations is unknown and could be considerable.
 In June 2013 the government was warned that deaths, then at 176, could rise five-fold through blood transfusions.

 On 28 May 2002, the United States Food and Drug Administration instituted a policy that excludes from blood donation anyone having spent at least six months in certain European countries (or three months in the United Kingdom) from 1980 to 1996.
 Given the large number of U.S. military personnel and their dependents residing in Europe, it was expected that over 7% of donors would be deferred due to the policy.
-Later changes to this policy have relaxed the restriction to a cumulative total of five years or more of civilian travel in European countries (six months or more if military).
-The three-month restriction on travel to the UK, however, has not been changed.
+Later changes to this policy first relaxed the restriction to a cumulative total of five years or more of civilian travel in European countries (six months or more if military) then, in 2022, removed it entirely.